Prime contractors cannot file a claim against their own bond.

 All tiers must bring lawsuit to enforce claim against bond within 1 year of last furnishing labor and/or materials.
 Those without direct contract with the prime contractor must file a Notice of Claim within 65 days from last furnishing labor and/or materials.

-Registered or certified mail, postage prepaid in an envelope addressed to the contractor principal to any place at which the contractor maintains an office or business; or in any manner in which civil process may be served.
+A Massachusetts public payment bond claim must be sent by registered or certified mail, postage prepaid in an envelope addressed to the contractor principal to any place at which the contractor maintains an office or business; or in any manner in which civil process may be served.

 Need to file a Massachusetts mechanics lien?
 File your mechanics lien with Levelset, the lien experts quickly and easily.
 Or you can follow the 3 steps below to file a lien yourself with Levelset's free information.